 The process could be good.
 Find the pitfalls on my own so I can have a better rapport and understanding with future collaborators.

 I get it.
 It’s a little ridiculous, but it’s important to acknowledge even small steps forward.
-If The Mungk was about feeling all the bad things at once to understand how I don’t want to feel, this one has to be about finding a way forward.
+If The Mungk was about feeling all the bad things at once to understand how I don’t want to feel, the next one has to be about finding a way forward.
 Finding a few moments of kindness in the dark.
 Being nicer to myself, included.